 About Homeschool Ways

-This blog tells the story of our homeschooling journey while sharing ideas and information relating to homeschooling in general.
-I review curriculum, books and educational kits, and experiment with different schedules and methods.
+This blog tells the story of Adriana’s homeschooling journey while sharing ideas and information relating to homeschooling in general.
+Expect to find reviews of curriculum, books, educational kits, different schedules and methods.

-In this blog, I talk about our experience.
+In this blog, Adriana talks about her experience.
 You are entitled to your own opinion.
 Whether you agree or disagree with the ideas listed on this blog, you are welcome to comment.
 For your information, comment moderation is turned on.

 Social Media

-Don’t be a stranger.
-Join my homeschooling adventure by following via email, Twitter (@HomeschoolWays), Pinterest, or Facebook (Homeschool Ways).
+Join our homeschooling adventure by following via YouTube, X/Twitter, Pinterest, or Facebook.

 You can email me: blog (at) homeschoolways (dot) com.